sumanthkolli03/MOJOKNN/README.md

     * Distance from points
     * Different distance metrics (manhattan, cosine, etc.)
     * Different algorithms (Ball-Tree, KD-Tree)
+    * QOL: better outputting and data loading
+    Note that you may have to change some of the hardcoded lines like data and training sizes.
+We would like this to be parametric, or possible to enter easily, but unfortunately bugs in the MOJO compiler prevent this from working.
+UPDATE 5/19/25: This issue has been recognized by the mojo devs, and they are working on it.

 ### /Tests
-    Contains different tests primarily used for speedtesting.
+    Contains slightly outdated tests primarily used for speedtesting.
 Try them out yourself!
+    These are the same tests present in our paper: <insert link>

 ### /Data
-    Contains Iris and MNIST-784 data.
-Note that you may have to unzip MNIST data yourself.
+    Contains code used to download all the datasets.
+Try it out yourself!